 Now that our service includes a state-of-the-art digital offering, you can choose from an even wider range of options to suit your event.

-Our visualiser, Lauren, was asked to scribe at the Tate's British Art Network event, which invited art historians and curators to discuss the relationship between museums and queer.
+We scribed at the Tate's British Art Network event, where art historians discussed the relationship between museums and queer.

-The scribing wall is the place where a diversity of voices can come together.
-And, that's what made scribing a tailor-made fit for Channel 4's 2017 D.I.V.E.R.S.E Festival.
+The scribing wall, where a diversity of voices can come together, was a tailor-made fit for Channel 4's D.I.V.E.R.S.E Festival.

-Every year, as many as 3 million women and girls in the UK are affected by violence.
-We helped the Women's Resource Centre plot their course to a violence-free future.
+Every year, 3 million women in the UK are affected by violence.
+We plotted a violence-free future for the Women's Resource Centre.

-Resolve Consultants help their clients turn ideas into action through training and workshops.
-They recently hosted a London-based workshop with the YOS (Youth Offending Service), to showcase the innovative approaches to address the challenges of youth crime.
+Resolve Consultants hosted a workshop with the Youth Offending Service to showcase innovative approaches to the challenges of youth crime.

-Jericho Chambers, in partnership with the CIPD, hosted an ‘un-seminar’ to get to grips with the possible working models of the future, and their human implications.
-Speakers included TV presenter Adrian Chiles, Tristram Hunt MP, and chair of Stonewall, Jan Gooding.
+Jericho Chambers, in partnership with the CIPD, hosted an ‘un-seminar’ to get to grips with the possible working models of the future.

 In recent years, the great British pub has drifted from its roots.
 What with big screens, music, app-ordering and gamification, technology is steadily transforming our pub culture.
 So, what does the future hold for the culturally sacred British pub?